Palmitoyl Tetrapeptide-7 (200mg)

 Studies suggest that the peptide may stimulate the synthesis of collagen, a key component of the extracellular matrix in the skin, and may produce anti-inflammatory action, which might reduce damage caused by environmental factors such as UV radiation and pollution.

-Palmitoyl Tetrapeptide-7 and Anti-Aging
+Palmitoyl Tetrapeptide-7 and Wrinkle Depth

-At the end of the study period, the researchers reported that the cream containing Palmitoyl Tetrapeptide-7 appeared to have improved the appearance of facial wrinkles compared to the placebo cream.(5) The researchers also observed an apparently significant increase in skin elasticity in the group that received the Palmitoyl Tetrapeptide-7 cream.
+At the end of the study period, the researchers reported that the cream containing Palmitoyl Tetrapeptide-7 appeared to have reduced the depth and length of the wrinkles compared to the placebo cream.(6) The researchers also observed an apparently significant increase in skin elasticity in the group that received the Palmitoyl Tetrapeptide-7 cream.

-In another study, 20 test subjects were presented with the peptide compound twice a day for four weeks, and instrumental measurements were taken to assess the improvement of skin aging.
+In another study, 20 research models were exposed to the peptide compound twice a day for four weeks, and instrumental measurements were taken to assess the improvement of biomarkers of cell aging and ECM decline.
 The study reported an apparent reduction in fine wrinkles by 5.97% after two weeks and 14.07% after four weeks, and a reported increase in skin elasticity by 6.81% after two weeks, and 8.79% after four weeks.
-Dermal density was reportedly increased by 16.74% after two weeks, and 27.63% after four weeks.(6)
+Dermal density was reportedly increased by 16.74% after two weeks, and 27.63% after four weeks.(7)

 Palmitoyl Tetrapeptide-7 is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.